 Today, there are almost a thousand community health centers in the United States, making health care accessible for more than 11.5 million patients each year.

-Family First Health is proud to be one of the York community healthy center, providing compassionate and comprehensive health services to people seeking accessible and affordable quality care.
+Family First Health is proud to offer this care to our patients in York, Adams, and Lancaster counties; providing compassionate and comprehensive health services to people seeking accessible and affordable quality care.

-Programs including Healthy York Network, Caring Together, Nurse-Family Partnership, Connections for a Healthy Pregnancy, Collaborative Care services, and Substance Use Services keep Family First Health at the forefront of answering the needs of our patients and the communities we serve.
+Programs including Healthy Community Network, Caring Together, Nurse-Family Partnership, Connections for a Healthy Pregnancy, Collaborative Care services, and Substance Use Services keep Family First Health at the forefront of answering the needs of our patients and the communities we serve.